-The Belgian beer culture is largely characterized by the contrasts of experimentation and tradition.
-There is a lot of experimentation with fruits, barrel aging, and special types of fermentation.
+The Belgian beer culture is characterized by the opposites of experimentation and tradition.
+Experimentation with fruit, cask aging and special types of fermentation is common.

-A lambic is, for example, a beer style in which fermentation begins in the brewing process through spontaneous fermentation (wild yeast strains, lactic acid bacteria, etc. in the air).
+A lambic, for example, is a style of beer in which fermentation occurs during the brewing process through spontaneous fermentation (wild yeast strains, lactic acid bacteria, etc. in the air).
 This creates a slightly sour beer taste.
 Brussels is probably the best known and most important region for this.

-Krieks are beers that are characterized by the use of fruits in the brewing process.
+Krieks are beers that are characterized by the use of fruit in the brewing process.

-A gueze is also a Belgian beer style in which the experimental urge is clearly evident.
-The "méthode champenoise” (blend method) is used here, in which older and younger lambic beers are mixed together.
+A gueze is also a Belgian style of beer, which clearly shows the urge to experiment.
+The "méthode champenoise" (blending method) is used here, in which older and younger Lambic beers are mixed together.

 Nevertheless, the long tradition of Belgian beers must not be forgotten.
-For several centuries, monks have been brewing their famous Trappist beer in Trappist monasteries.
-Only beers that adhere to strict guidelines are allowed to carry the "Authentic Trappiste Product" quality logo.
-Currently there are only 12 Trappist breweries that are officially allowed to call their beer Trappist beer.
-These include the Chimay , La Trappe Trappiste , Brasserie Rochefort , Westmalle, Westvleteren and Orval breweries.
+Monks in Trappist monasteries have been brewing their famous Trappist beer for several centuries.
+Only beers that comply with strict guidelines are allowed to bear the "Authentic Trappiste Product" quality logo.
+There are currently only 12 Trappist breweries that are officially allowed to call their beer Trappist beer.
+These include the breweries Chimay , La Trappe Trappiste , Brasserie Rochefort , Westmalle, Westvleteren and Orval.

 In general, Belgian beers are characterized by their high alcohol content.
-Since a previous law banned the liquor bar, beers with high alcohol content were brewed to circumvent the law and replace the liquor.
+Because an earlier law banned the sale of spirits, high-alcohol beers were brewed to circumvent the law and replace spirits.